Sin7667/slip_squat_analysis/README.md

 ## License

-This code is part of a master's thesis project.
+This code is part of a bachelor's thesis project.
 Please cite appropriately if used in academic work.